SimonSubokLee/ston-docs-son/admin/environment.kr.rst

       This option is more likely to protect origin server rather than running a normal service.

     - ``bypass`` option bypasses all request to the origin server.
-      As soon as disks are recovered, STON processes service immediately.
+      As soon as disks are recovered, STON reactivates caching service immediately.
-      디스크가 복구되면 즉시 STON이 (어떠한 서비스를 처리하는지? 서비스를 위한 요청을 처리하는지?: 캐싱 서비스를 재개합니다)서비스를 처리한다.

     - ``selfkill`` quits STON.